-^{}Department of Economics, Copenhagen Business School.
+$^{{\}rm ^Department\ of\ Economics,\ Copenhagen\ Business\ School}.$

-[†]Sulcis, Stockholm University and Finansdepartementet, Stockholm.
+[†]Regeringskansliet, Stockholm.

-[‡]We are grateful to Torsten Persson, Mahmood Arai, Morten Bennedsen, Lars Calmfors, Ethan Kaplan, Ian King, Anna Larsson, Åsa Rosén, Lise Duedal Vesterlund, Fabrizio Zilibotti and seminar participants at the IIES, Copenhagen Business School, University of Melbourne, The Nordic Workshop, Sønderborg 2008, EEA-ESEM Milan 2008, and EALE Amsterdam 2008 for helpful comments, to Christina Lönnblad for editorial assistance and to Insead for their hospitality, to Patrick Bennett and Simon Backlund for excellent research assistance as well as two anonymous referees.
+[‡]We are grateful to Torsten Persson, Mahmood Arai, Morten Bennedsen, Lars Calmfors, Ethan Kaplan, Ian King, Anna Larsson, Åsa Rosén, Lise Duedal Vesterlund, Fabrizio Zilibotti and seminar participants at the IIES, Copenhagen Business School, University of Melbourne, The Nordic Workshop, Sønderborg 2008, EEA-ESEM Milan 2008, and EALE Amsterdam 2008 for helpful comments, to Christina Lönnblad for editorial assistance and to Insead for their hospitality as well as two anonymous referees.
 Any errors are our own.